Agroall/Bible-Games/README.md

-# Unscramble-That-Bible-Book
+# Bible-Games
-A simple game that unscrambles all bible chapters longer than 4 letters.
+A simple site that hosts two bible games.

+1. An Unscramble Bible chapter game.
+2. A bible quiz game.